-In addition, in July 2013, the Organisation for Economic Co-operation and Development (OECD) published an Action Plan on 'Base Erosion and Profit Shifting' (BEPS).
-The Action Plan's 15 'actions' are aimed at providing an international framework to address and combat international tax avoidance.
-Over recent years, the OECD and G20 countries have introduced a number of tax measures aimed at implementing the BEPS project.
+In addition, over recent years, the OECD and G20 countries have introduced a number of tax measures aimed at implementing the much publicised 'Base Erosion and Profit Shifting' (BEPS) project.
 There is now a greater focus on BEPS when structuring new transactions, and larger corporate groups will likely continue to review their internal funding structures and react accordingly in light of recent and future developments.
 Further, the EU mandatory disclosure regime (DAC6) came into force on 1 July 2020 to identify potentially aggressive tax arrangements.
-DAC6 requires intermediaries and, in some cases, taxpayers to disclose arrangements with an EU crossborder element, which can then be exchanged and shared among the tax authorities of EU member states.
-However, communication from HM Revenue & Customs (HMRC) on 31 December 2020 clarified that this regime will be implemented in the UK for a limited time and to a limited extent, requiring reports to be made to HMRC of arrangements meeting 'hallmark D' of the legislation only.
-HMRC will instead consult on and implement the OECD's mandatory disclosure regime, to replace DAC6 and transition from European to international rules.
+DAC6 requires intermediaries and, in some cases, taxpayers to disclose arrangements with an EU cross-border element, which can then be exchanged and shared among the tax authorities of EU member states.
+The UK introduced a much narrower version of DAC6 (the International Tax Enforcement (Disclosable Arrangements) Regulations 2022) than is applicable within the EU.
+The UK government has confirmed that it will replace the UK regulations implementing DAC6 with regulations implementing the OECD's mandatory disclosure rules for common reporting standard avoidance arrangements and opaque offshore structures.
+Such regulations are expected to take effect in the first half of 2023.